reneemlee/download-IRS-forms/README.txt

 -----

 REFLECTION:
-In addition to fulfilling the requirements, I added error handling in response to invalid form numbers and regex matching search years.
-I also incorprated doctests and unittests to verify my outputs.
+In addition to fulfilling the requirements, I added error handling for invalid form numbers and search years.
+I also incorporated doctests and unittests to verify my outputs.

-Given more time, I'd like to add additional tests, including testing if given a range of valid years, my function will download all forms that exist within that range, with the earliest form revision date matching the minimum year.I'd also add corresponding error messages if the user input begin/end years fall outside of a form's revision dates.
+Given more time, I'd like to add additional tests, including testing for given a range of valid years, my function will download all forms within that range, with the earliest form revision date matching the minimum year and latest matching the max year.
+I'd also add corresponding error messages if the begin/end years input fall outside of a form's revision dates.

 -----